Sovetsky Sport

-Sovetsky Sport (Советский спорт; English: Soviet Sports) is a Russian (formerly Soviet) national daily sports newspaper.
+Sovetsky Sport (Советский спорт; English: Soviet Sports) is a Russian national daily sports newspaper.
 Until 19 March 1946 the newspaper was called Red Sports (Russian: Красный спорт), it was not printed between 1928 and 1932.

 History

 Founded on July 20, 1924, in Moscow, it was the first sports newspaper of the USSR, an official organ of the USSR State Committee for Physical Culture and Sports and All-Union Central Council of Trade Unions.
-One of the major Soviet newspapers, in 1975 Soviet Sports was distributed in 104 countries and had a circulation of 3,900,000 (which increased to more than 5,000,000 in 1988).
+One of the major state-run Soviet newspapers, in 1975 Soviet Sports was distributed in 104 countries and had a circulation of 3,900,000 (which increased to more than 5,000,000 in 1988).
 Having the nominal price of three kopeks, it was accessible to everyone in the country.

 Soviet Sports provided daily coverage of major competitions in the USSR and abroad, of activities within national and international sports federations, published interviews with athletes, coaches and other sportspeople, and propagated a healthy lifestyle.
 It also organized traditional All-Union and international ice hockey, athletics, volleyball, swimming, skiing and other tournaments.
-The newspaper was awarded Order of the Red Banner of Labour in 1974.
+The newspaper was awarded the Order of the Red Banner of Labour in 1974.